lasya1005/reddit-ai-bot/README.md

 - schedule: A simple job scheduling library

 ## Usage
-The bot will automatically post AI-related content to the specified subreddit at the time specified in the .env file.
+The bot will automatically:

+- Post AI-related content to the specified subreddit at the time specified in the .env file.
+- Comment on recent posts in the subreddit, providing relevant comments.
-Errors and logs will be recorded in the logs directory.
+- Errors and logs will be recorded in the logs directory.

 ## License
 This project is licensed under the MIT License.